OxygenGroupBE/AIHackathon2024/CustomerCopilot/Readme.md

 Better understanding of how copilot handles different data sources.
 Better understanding in how to analyze data (and realizing it's not that easy).

+The solution can generate information based on order and payment information.
+The info is displayed in a factbox on the customer list.

 ## Impact
 You don't need to analyze the data yourself, and you get a user friendly overview of the customer data.